exposit/pythia-oracle/index.md

 ### Things to watch out for

 Pythia Oracle is a one-person project and designed for my own use and play style.
 It's a little quirky.
-Adding in panels isn't trivial.
-Scenarios are rudimentary and require imagination and flexibility.
-I'll likely be updating and tweaking and changing stuff frequently.
-I have crammed in way more buttons and text than is sensible or user-friendly and probably won't stop until I'm forced to drop the font size to 2.
-Maybe not even then.
+Scenario support is still in there but virtually unsupported at this point.
+Little tiny annoying bugs are probably lurking.
+I have crammed in way more buttons and text than is sensible or user-friendly.

-Please back up any text you enter into it frequently.
-It would be a huge bummer if you put a whole campaign in and the save file ended up corrupted or somehow deleted!
-The save directory (./saves) is located in the root directory alongside the main scripts.
-(As of version 0.5.0, saves are backed up as a zip every time you run the program.)
+It's probably more than a little overwhelming at first glance.

+Please keep an eye on your saves and verify that your logs look the way you expect them to, frequently.
+The saves and backup directories are located in the root directory alongside the main scripts.
+Automatic backups are made unless you explicitly disable them; check the config.py file for details.

 Not much else to say right now.
-Go check it out!
-If you want to contribute, let me know at github (for a somewhat speedy response) or on my extremely quiet [blog](https://exposit.github.io/katamoiran/) (for an eventual one).
+If you need me, let me know at github (for a somewhat speedy response) or on my extremely quiet [blog](https://exposit.github.io/katamoiran/) (for an eventual one).